Walmart Repricing Tool in Action

-- Min – a minimum price that you want the repricer to be set.
+- Min – a minimum price that you want the repricer tool to be set.
 We will never price your product below this value.

-- Max – a maximum price that you want the repricer to be set.
+- Max – a maximum price that you want the repricer tool to be set.
 We will never price your product above this value.

 - Bid Up (on/off) – bid up is the functionality that allows your repricer to increase the prices of your products if possible.
-For example, if you are winning a buy box with a price of $10, and the 2nd best price is $15, then the Bid Up functionality will increase the price of your offer to $14 (If your bid value is set to $1).
+For example, if you win a buy box with a price of $10, and the 2nd best price is $15, then the Bid Up functionality will increase the price of your offer to $14 (If your bid value is set to $1).
 The item will be $1 below the other competition, being the lowest price, allowing you to win the buy box.
 The value to which the Bid Up functionality can increase prices is limited by your Max value.